 Liz Horst is a co-founder of the Eliot Society and its executive director.
-She studied music and English literature at Grove City College, and now lives in Maryland with her husband and two children.
-Liz runs a Suzuki violin studio from her home and also works as an editor and columnist for Humane Pursuits.
-Her favorite artists include William Blake, Annie Dillard, Walker Percy, and T.S.
+She studied music and English literature at Grove City College and lives now with her husband and two children in Maryland.
+An avid reader and writer by night, Liz works by day as a Suzuki violin teacher in her home studio.
+Her favorite artists include William Blake, Walker Percy, Annie Dillard, and T.S.
 Eliot.

 Justin is a co-founder of the Eliot Society and chairs the board of directors.
 He holds degrees from Grove City College (B.S.E.E, 2008) and Johns Hopkins University (M.S., 2013) in Computer Engineering.
 Outside of his job as a software engineer for a D.C. area startup, Justin enjoys reading, listening to music, and directing a small vocal ensemble.
 Among his favorite authors are Charles Williams, J.R.R.
 Tolkien, and Roger Scruton.